gouravkhator/gouravkhator/README.md

 * **In progress**
 * Implementing a Video Calling Peer-to-Peer Decentralised Application
-* Using Hardhat - An Ethereum Framework and React Native.
+* Using Hardhat - An Ethereum Framework and client-side PreactJS framework.
 * This Privacy-focused App can help users connect with new faces, commonly known by the name of strangers.

 # My Precious Projects